 The residential development provisions are part of every planning scheme in Victoria and need to be considered in the context of other parts of the planning scheme.
 Planning scheme content may vary from municipality to municipality.

-If you’re developing a dwelling consider the following (as set out in the planning scheme):
+If you’re developing land for a dwelling consider the following (as set out in the planning scheme):

-- the relevant state, regional and local strategic policies contained in the State Planning Policy Framework (SPPF) and Local Planning Policy Framework (LPPF)
+- the relevant state, regional and local strategic policies contained in the Planning Policy Framework (PPF) and Municipal Planning Strategy (MPS)

 - the purpose and requirements of the zone and schedule to the zone